-2 - Without prejudice to the provisions in special legislation, the cases of an alimentary, "falimentar", fiscal, and those pertaining to the state or capacity of individuals and pertain to the interests of the Public Treasury, among others, cannot be the object of Mediation.
+2 - Without prejudice to the provisions in special legislation, the cases of an alimentary, falimentar, fiscal, and those pertaining to the state or capacity of individuals and pertain to the interests of the Public Treasury, among others, cannot be the object of Mediation.

-Article 5 Predominance of the Will of the Parts
+Predomination of the will of the parts

-- 1 The will of the parts always predominates in mediation. - 2 The parts negotiate the conflict discretely, with the objective of finding a solution that contemplates and satisfies their interests.
+1 - The will of the parties always predominates in mediation.

+2 - The parts negotiate the conflict discretely, with the objective of finding a solution that contemplates and satisfies their interests.